serbinskis/minecraft-plugins/SMPTweaks/README.md

 Makes curing villagers much faster.

 ## Better Lead
-Makes lead much longer and allows to lead almost any mob
+Makes lead much longer and allows to lead almost any mob.

 ## Disable Invulnerability
-Removes 3s invulnerability when a player joins the server
+Removes 3s invulnerability when a player joins the server.

 ## All Crafting Recipes
-Give all crafting recipes when a player joins
+Give all crafting recipes when a player joins.

 ## Anti Creeper Grief
-Prevent creepers from exploding blocks
+Prevent creepers from exploding blocks.

 ## Anti Enderman Grief
-Prevent enderman from picking up blocks
+Prevent enderman from picking up blocks.

 ## Drop Cursed Pumpkin
-Drop cursed pumpkin on death when keep inventory is on
+Drop cursed pumpkin on death when keep inventory is on.

 ## Entity Limit
-Limits entity spawn
+Limits entity spawn.

 ## Download
 You can download the SMPTweaks [here](https://github.com/serbinskis/minecraft-plugins/raw/refs/heads/master/SMPTweaks/build/SMPTweaks.jar).